bishopspress....Relief Prints by Georges B. Bishop

 I was born at Agen, Lot-et-Garonne, a small town in southern France and arrived in the United States at the end of World War II.
 I have been interested in art, particularly painting and printmaking since childhood.
 After serving in the U.S. Air Force, I received my BFA degree in Printmaking and Drawing from Wichita State University.

 My early career was devoted primarily to the printmaking mediums of the woodcut and the wood engraving, having exhibited in a number of regional exhibitions.
-Since the mid-1970's I have concentrated on drawings, watercolors and acrylic air-brush paintings while also being employed over the years as an art therapist, teacher, curator, technical illustrator and as the owner of an art gallery and frame shop.
+Since the 1970's I have concentrated on drawings, watercolors and acrylic air-brush paintings while also being employed over the years as an art therapist, teacher, curator, technical illustrator and as the owner of an art gallery and frame shop.

 Living much of my life in Kansas, I became acquainted and friends with a few of the original "Prairie Printmakers"; among them Lloyd C. Foltz, Charlie Capps, Clarence Hotvedt, Leo Meissner, Ted Hawkins, William Dickerson, and M.R.
 Bebb, who gave me enthusiastic encouragement.